hai-vr/hvr-ik/README.md

 ## Adding to the scene

+> [!NOTE]
-*Note: This solver has only been tested in Unity 6.2, but it may be modified to ensure compatibility with Unity 2022 in the future.*
+> This solver has only been tested in Unity 6.2, but it may be modified to ensure compatibility with Unity 2022 in the future.
+>
+> At this time of writing, this project is primarily intended for use by **software developers**, not end users.
+If you are a user, you
+> can still try the steps below, but it may be a poor experience.
+Please check back another time.

 In Edit mode: